Kecbm/Kecbm/README.md

 <br>
 <br>

-# 👋🏽 Olá, eu sou Klecianny
+# 👋🏽 Hello, I'm Klecianny

-Tenho 27 anos e moro em Garanhuns, Pernambuco.
-Sou apaixonada por tecnologia e acredito no poder da educação para transformar vidas.
-Além disso, pratico ciclismo e crossfit para me manter saudável, gosto de ler livros de diversas categorias e jogar videogame.
-Participo ativamente da Bolha Dev no Twitter, uma comunidade de desenvolvedores que compartilha conhecimentos e experiências sobre o universo tecnológico.
+I'm 27 years old and I live in Garanhuns, Pernambuco.
+I am passionate about technology and believe in the power of education to transform lives.
+In addition, I practice cycling and crossfit to stay healthy, I like reading books from different categories and playing video games.
+I actively participate in the Bolha Dev on Twitter, a community of developers who share knowledge and experiences about the technological universe.

 <br>
 <br>

-## 👩🏽‍🎓 Formação
+## 👩🏽‍🎓 Training

-Sou formada em Engenharia de Alimentos pela UFAPE - Universidade Federal do Agreste de Pernambuco.
-Durante a minha graduação, tive a oportunidade de ser monitora de diversas matérias, sendo a primeira delas algoritmos e programação de computadores, com foco em lógica de programação em C e Java.
-Recentemente me especializei como Desenvolvedora Web Full Stack pela Trybe.
+I have a degree in Food Engineering from UFAPE - Federal University of Agreste de Pernambuco.
+During my undergraduate studies, I had the opportunity to tutor several subjects, the first of which was algorithms and computer programming, focusing on programming logic in C and Java.
+I recently specialized as a Full Stack Web Developer at Trybe.

 <details>
   <summary><h3>🛠 Skills</h3></summary>
 <p>
 <div>
-<h4>Linguagens</h4>
+<h4>📝 Languages</h4>
 <img title="C" alt="C" height="40" width="40" src="https://raw.githubusercontent.com/jmnote/z-icons/master/svg/c.svg" />
 <img title="Java" alt="Java" height="40" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" />
 <img title="HTML" alt="HTML" height="40" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg" />